-Chick Peas and Kale in Tamarind Tomato Sauce is a perfect meal when you have friends around.
+Chick Peas and Kale in Tamarind Tomato Sauce is a very satisfying and filling gluten-free vegan meal, perfect for when you have friends around – for a gluten free vegan curry night.
 It has a little heat to it (which you can tailor to your taste) but it is also light and fresh.
 I love it with Basics – Perfect Plain Rice and gluten free chapatis or poppadoms.

 Tamarind adds a delightfully sour and tangy flavour to dishes.
 You can add as little or as much cayenne pepper or mild chilli powder – this is really for adding a depth of flavour.
 I have also made this with Korean chilli powder (gochugaru) and this works brilliantly.
 Little heat but a real undercurrent of sweet, chilli flavour.